Your Complete Guide to Biodiversity Net Gain: Metrics, Plans and Costs

 Ideally, the corresponding local planning authority will be looking for you to demonstrate biodiversity net gain ‘on-site’.
 The exact mechanisms you can use to achieve this will then depend on all sorts of things including – but in no way limited to – location, condition and past and present habitats.
 But, generally speaking, factors like planting or seeding native tree and shrub species, allowing wildflowers to flower, and managing eutrophication (an over-abundance of nutrients – common on many urban development sites) will go a long way towards enhancing biodiversity.

-You may also have the option to ‘purchase’ statutory biodiversity credits – better known as biodiversity units – from or through funding schemes that will generate the equivalent number of units elsewhere.
-However, concerns over biodiversity credits have been raised here, as there is potential for total habitat destruction in place of what may previously have been preservation, almost entirely contradicting the purpose of biodiversity net gain.
+You may also have the option to ‘purchase’ statutory biodiversity units or credits from or through funding schemes that will generate the equivalent number of units elsewhere.
+Concerns over credits have been raised here, however, as there is potential for total habitat destruction in place of what may previously have been preservation, almost entirely contradicting the purpose of biodiversity net gain.

 Do I Need to Deliver Biodiversity Net Gain?

-The Environment Act 2021 states that a two-year transition period will be ongoing until 2023, making the implementation of the law patchy and similar to the great crested newt district licencing scheme.
-As a result, each local planning authority is likely to take a slightly different biodiversity net gain approach to this new mandate as they use the transition period to create and refine a planning system that is suitable to the region they cover.
+The Environment Act 2021 states that a two-year transition period will be ongoing until November 2023, making the implementation of the law patchy and similar to the great crested newt district licencing scheme.
+As a result, each local authority is likely to take a slightly different biodiversity net gain approach to this new mandate as they use the transition period to create and refine a planning system that is suitable to the region they cover.
+That said, it was announced in September 2023 that the universal enforcement of the policy would be delayed until January 2024.

 Net Gain: The Key Exemptions

 As mentioned above, there is a list of exemptions that are not covered by the 10% biodiversity net gain target.
-Until the Environment Act is universally utilised in 2023, policies of it could be subject to change.
+Until the Environment Act is universally utilised, the policy could be subject to change.
 But for areas governed by existing legislation such as ancient woodland or conservation areas, for example, the rules are likely to stay the same.

 Biodiversity Surveys, Plans and Reports